citynorman/altdata/part1-tutorial.md

 # Hands-on Tutorial: Manipulating Alternative Data with Python, Pt 1

-After the teachin, you can get hands-on practice by completing this tutorial.
-You should be able to complete this using the reference piece and teach in code.
+You can get hands-on practice by completing this tutorial.
+It covers realistic exercises for getting, ingesting and preprocessing datasets.
+You should be able to complete this using the [reference pieces](https://alternativedata.org/the-best-tools-to-analyze-alternative-data-parts-2-3-ingesting-and-loading-data/) and [teach in code](https://github.com/citynorman/augvest201807/blob/master/part1.py).

 ## Solutions walk-through webcast 9/19 @6pm - sign up

 We will be going over solutions for this tutorial in a webcast.
+We will cover the basics as well as addressing common problems such as:
+* dealing with vendor data schema changes
+* extracting data from Excel files
+* avoiding look-ahead bias
+* building python-based data pipelines

 To participate sign up here

 https://ucptl.typeform.com/to/Y0MJ5Q